DJHansford/speckle_project/projector_demo/README.md

 ## autoswitch
 `autoswitch(delay, time)`
+AUTOSWITCH(delay, time, field, freq)
 delay: time between switching device on and off (seconds)
 time: total time to run demo (seconds)
+field: (optional) field strength (V/µm)
+freq: (optional) square-wave frequency (Hz)

-AUTOSWITCH connects to a Tektronix AFG3022 Signal Generator to apply the square wave for peak performance of the cell DJH-151118-01 190329-1 at 55°C. It switches this field on and off every 'delay' seconds for a total of 'time' seconds.
-You can easily change the field conditions
+Connects to a Tektronix AFG3022 Signal Generator to apply the field required to demonstrate the LC speckle reducing device.
+If no field and frequency are provided it defaults to the conditions required for the cell DJH-151118-01 190329-1 at 55°C. It switches this field on and off every 'delay' seconds for a total of 'time' seconds.

 ## siggen
 This is a CLASS with a range of methods: